Neural Radiance Fields for the Real World: A Survey: Computer Vision Tasks beyond Reconstruction

 \section{Computer Vision Tasks beyond Reconstruction}

-\Gls{nerf} has emerged as a foundational 3D scene representation and powered a recent surge in applications beyond 3D reconstruction.
-This section highlights the significance of \glspl{nerf} in two common applications: robotics-related tasks (Section~\ref{sec5:robotics}) and traditional computer vision tasks (Section~\ref{sec5:recognition}).
-We further provide a concise review of 3D generation and editing in Section~\ref{sec5:generative_ai}.
+\Gls{nerf} has emerged as a foundational 3D scene representation and has powered a recent surge in applications beyond 3D reconstruction.
+This section highlights the significance of \glspl{nerf} in three common applications: robotics-related applications (Section~\ref{sec5:robotics}) and traditional computer vision tasks (Section~\ref{sec5:recognition}).
+We further provide a concise review of 3D generation and editing (Section~\ref{sec5:generative_ai}).